DacianS15/martins-lab.github.io/_pages/about.md

 People
 ======

-The Martin Research Lab brings together researchers and students working across psychology, neuroscience, mental health, and human-computer interaction.
+Martin's Research Lab brings together researchers and students working across psychology, neuroscience, mental health, and human-computer interaction.

 The lab is led by **Dr Andrew K. Martin**, Senior Lecturer in Cognitive Neuropsychology at the University of Kent.